benhenshaw/rhythm/doc/final.md

 <!-- Discuss the management of memory. -->
 While custom memory allocators are often considered a must-have for large high-performance video games\[12], many projects settle for standard memory allocation utilities, and don't consider the possibility of a custom solution.
 When building a replacement, one must think of how they can improve upon a general purpose allocator's offerings; in performance, in ease of use, or other factors, otherwise it is not worth the effort.

 As with any general-purpose or generic approach, there are trade-offs.
 A general purpose allocator tries to do its best at the problems of wasting as little memory as possible, allocating and deallocating as fast as possible, and avoiding fragmentation.
-I propose that it can be very easy to beat a general purpose allocator (such as `malloc`) on all of these fronts, simply by constructing a solution that more directly supports the project that is being made.
+I propose that it can be easy to beat a general purpose allocator (such as `malloc`) on all of these fronts, simply by constructing a solution that more directly supports the project that is being made.

 Here is my assessment of the memory concerns for my project: